Hazem160/Hazem160/README.md

    I am a Python software developer on the path (hopefully the right one) to apply and improve my gained knowledge in a team or work environment, in doing so, sharing our knowledge while helping each other out.
-I have also been exposed to web development using the Django framework with Javascript in creating full-stack applications.
-I strive to ensure efficient and accurate code operation while consistently honing my skills.
+I have also been exposed to web development using the Django framework in Python with Javascript in creating full-stack applications.
+I strive to ensure
+   efficient and accurate code operation while consistently honing my skills.
 I'm dedicated to collaborating with teams to achieve common goals, always implementing best practices to enhance software functionality and performance.
 I enjoy applying <br>
    problem-solving skills and tackling challenges as I deem them to be both a demanding and rewarding experience.